PipesAndFiltersProject/ProcessorNode/README.md

 DirWatcher Leaf Nodes (with Leaf Node configuration) observe certain directories on the installed computer.
 When a change occurs in the directory (file is edited, created, renamed or deleted), the Node will send a JSON package ahead to the next Node, containing information about the file system event.
 The last Node (with Last Node configuration) then exports the change information into an xml or json file (depending on configuration), and a web page can display the events, as they are happening, to the user(s).

-In DirWatcher you can see the architecture in action:
-* The `DDirWatcherDataItem` class is the application specific data extending `DataItem` from ProcessorNode library,
-* In the Leaf Nodes, the `DDirWatcherHandler` does the actual file system monitoring and produces file system change events as data item objects,,to be send ahead,
-* In the Leaf Nodes, the `DDirWatcherOutputHandler` provides the converts the data items to JSON and puts it into the package to be sent ahead to LastNode,
-* In the Last Node, the `DDirWatcherInputHandler` parses app specific payload from incoming JSON package, and finally
-* In the Last Node, the `DDirWatcherMarshallerHandler` marshalls (or exports) the received data items as either XML or JSON, depending on configuration, to be used by a web app showing the file system events to users.

 ## Documentation